Japanese Strawberry Sando, Mochi and Shortcake, Oh My: 3 Japanese Strawberry Desserts You Need to Try ASAP

 How did this quintessential Western treat become a symbol of Japanese confectionery genius?

 In the early 20th century, a baker named Fujii Rinnemon traveled to the United States to learn to make Western-style confectioneries.
-In 1922, Fujii returned to Japan having been inspired by a recipe he encountered during his studies that involved fruit, whipped cream, and sponge cake.
+In 1922, Fujii returned to Japan having been inspired by a recipe he encountered during his studies that involved fresh fruit, whipped cream, and sponge cake.
 He combined these ingredients and created the first version of the now world-famous Japanese strawberry shortcake recipe2.

 What are the differences between Japanese strawberry shortcake and Western strawberry shortcake?
 There are two major differences: the type of cake and the type of frosting.
 Japanese strawberry shortcake uses a fluffy, airy sponge cake instead of thicker cakes or biscuits.
 Instead of buttercream frosting, Japanese shortcake recipes call for fresh whipped cream to cover the cake and hold the fresh strawberries in place.